By Chris German, Woods Hole Oceanographic Institution

 April 23, 2012

-So Plan B for last night was to set Sentry running, let it run the first four mile line of its survey, step across for its next four mile run, and then start the CTD survey in the opposite direction.
+So Plan B for last night was to set Sentry running, let it run the first four-mile line of its survey, step across for its next four-mile run, and then start the CTD survey in the opposite direction.
 But then Sentry started running its survey along a line that wasn't quite the one intended.
-Instead of following a heading of 172°, it followed 163°, which didn't sound like much until you plotted where it was headed; this revealed that instead of running along the ridge axis parallel to steep cliffs all night, just about every survey line would see Sentry driving straight toward, or away from, a steep cliff, which at best would be challenging for the vehicle and at worst would risk crashing when flying at survey speeds that close above a lumpy seafloor.
+Instead of following a heading of 172°, it followed 163°, which didn't sound like much until you plotted where it was headed.
+This revealed that instead of running along the ridge axis parallel to steep cliffs all night, just about every survey line would see Sentry driving straight toward, or away from, a steep cliff, which at best would be challenging for the vehicle and at worst would risk crashing when flying at survey speeds close above a lumpy seafloor.

 So Plan C for last night was to re-program Sentry while it was still in the water by sending it messages via soundwaves broadcast from the ship, telling it where to start and end each survey line.
 And the only way to do that was to keep the ship very close to Sentry all night (so that we were within hailing range), which meant no simultaneous CTD operations.

 So far so good (hope you're still with me), and by around midnight, Dana, Carl and I had worked out a plan in which I would stay up with Dana to start making the shifts.
 Once we had everything running and stable, Dana would go to bed, with Carl getting up early next morning to oversee sending Sentry the next set of instructions.
 Progress, it seemed.
 One last conversation with Donna and we agreed that as soon as Sentry had finished its work (around 8 am, we expected, because of a weather forecast that said we would have to stop work then to get Sentry back on deck safely), then it would be priority number one to do the CTD tow-yo we had just had to cancel for last night.